 Perfume Counter in Paris

 When I am in Paris, I always visit the Chanel perfume counter at Galleries Lafayette.

 No need to sneak up there.
 The sales clerks are kept so busy with global tourists that I can leisurely explore undisturbed.

 There you can see the astonishing array of Chanel perfumes, many of which you can only get in France, as well as the plethora of Chanel N°5 scent types to choose from; Eau de perfume, eau de toilette, Eau première, l’eau, and lord knows what else!

 Easy peasy to steal a spritz or two, except which one do I choose?

-And to Luci Rizzo for the featured photo of the perfume.
+*NOTE: Special thanks to Luci Rizzo for the featured photo of the perfume.
 Luci won this bottle of perfume in one of my first Giveaway Draws.